jxying/Sparse-PR/README.md

 ## References
-[1] Jian-Feng Cai, Yu Long, Ruixue Wen, and Jiaxi Ying, "A Fast and Provable Algorithm for Sparse Phase Retrieval", in nternational Conference on Learning Representations (ICLR), 2024.
+[1] Jian-Feng Cai, Yu Long, Ruixue Wen, and Jiaxi Ying, "A Fast and Provable Algorithm for Sparse Phase Retrieval", in International Conference on Learning Representations (ICLR), 2024.

 [2] Gauri Jagatap, and Chinmay Hegde, "Sample-Efficient Algorithms for Recovering Structured Signals From Magnitude-Only Measurements," in IEEE Transactions on Information Theory, vol. 65, no. 7, pp. 4434-4456, July 2019.